 Put simply, there’s little evidence that there is any one right way to give to education or assurance that a given strategy will make a difference for students.

-Read the full article about education philanthropy by Frederick M. Hess and Brendan Bell at Medium.
+Read the full article about education philanthropy by Frederick M. Hess at AEI.